varigence/docs/bimlflex/concepts/data-mart-templates.md

 #### Configuring a Bridge Table

-Now that it has been shown why a user may want a bridge table, let’s focus on how to join these various entities in the data vault and bring the relevant keys together in a bridge table.
+Now that it has been shown why a user may want a bridge table, let's focus on how to join these various entities in the data vault and bring the relevant keys together in a bridge table.

 Fortunately, configuring and deploying a bridge table is a fairly simple process.
 BimlFlex is able to bring together all the data vault tables required in a given bridge table by inspecting the metadata behind the scenes that should at this stage already be in place.